Business Hours: Tuesday - Saturday 9 a.m. - 5 p.m. (PST)

 Yamamoto Planes: A Father-to-Son Tradition

-The Yamamoto plane crafting story begins in Miki-Shi, on the island of Honshu, in 1903.
-There, a young man named Kiichi Yamamoto entered into an apprenticeship with the well-known master blacksmith, Utaro Kurokawa.
-Over the next 16 intensive years the student became himself a master, and in 1919 the Yamamoto Plane Company was born.
+The Yamamoto plane crafting story began in Miki-Shi, on the island of Honshu, in 1903.
+There, a young man named Kiichi Yamamoto entered into an apprenticeship with the well-known master blacksmith Utaro Kurokawa.
+Over the next 16 intensive years the student himself became a master, and in 1919 the Yamamoto Plane Company was born.